 - Communicating clearly about goals, needed contributions, successes, problems, and opportunities, which will also enable employees to build trust on the team

-- Helping employees manage distractions and leading properly in the virtual environment, knowing that people have challenges with family members, sharing office space, homeschooling, etc.
+- Helping employees manage distractions and leading properly in the virtual environment, knowing that people have challenges with family members, sharing office space, homeschooling, and other matters

 - Building relationships with employees and encouraging each team member to actively participate